giampaolo/psutil/docs/api.rst

       ...]

   .. warning::
-    On Linux, retrieving some connections requires root privileges.
+    on Linux, retrieving some connections requires root privileges.
 If psutil is not run as root, those connections are silently skipped instead of raising :exc:`PermissionError`.
 That means the returned list may be incomplete.